jkribeiro/PHPHttpCompatibility/README.md

-PHP pecl http extesion Compatibility Sniff for PHP_CodeSniffer
+PHP PECL HTTP extension Compatibility Sniff for PHP_CodeSniffer
 ==============================================================

-This is a set of sniffs for [PHP_CodeSniffer](http://pear.php.net/PHP_CodeSniffer) that checks for PHP pecl http extesion compatibility between 1.x and 2.x versions.
+This is a sniff for [PHP_CodeSniffer](http://pear.php.net/PHP_CodeSniffer) that checks for PHP PECL HTTP extension compatibility between 1.x and 2.x versions.

 Installation
 ------------